Mom whose toddler was locked in filling washing machine: 'We were sick to our stomachs'

 Taking the machine back

-The McIvers, of Conifer, Colo., plan on exchanging the front-loading machine they got at Lowe's for a top loader.
+The McIvers, of Conifer, Colorado, plan on exchanging the front-loading machine they got at Lowe's for a top loader.

 While the McIvers added their own external child-safety lock to the front of the washing machine, Jennifer McIver said she would rather not look at it sitting in the basement after what happened to her daughter.